Conducting a rural practice review

 Course Overview

-The RCPA KIMMS QAP aims to monitor the pre- and post-analytical phase of the laboratory quality systems thus extending measurement of quality to the entire quality system.
-The KIMMS program has been designed to provide pathology practices with the tools for continuous measurement and monitoring of key incident quality indicators.
-KIMMS is similar to other external quality assurance programs with one major difference, there are no samples to test.
+It aimed to monitor the pre- and post-analytical phase of the laboratory quality systems thus extending measurement of quality to the entire quality system.
+The KIMMS program was designed to provide pathology practices with the tools for continuous measurement and monitoring of key incident quality indicators.
+KIMMS was similar to other external quality assurance programs with one major difference, there are no samples to test.
 Only incident data is submitted quarterly, every year and reports issued.

 Aboriginal and Torres Strait Islander Mental Health